 Preparing for surgery (Orange Phase)

-Preparing for surgery looks different during the COVID-19 pandemic.
+Preparing for surgery is different during the COVID-19 pandemic.
 There are more precautions in place to keep patients, clients, families and health care workers safe.
 Review the following information before your surgery and any scheduled appointments.

 Preparing for surgery